shari-ar/Assets/docs/devops-deployment.md

-# DevOps & Deployment Guide
+# DevOps & Deployment

 ## Overview

 The **Assets** project uses a **monorepo** architecture to manage both backend (Django) and frontend (Next.js) applications.
 This guide outlines the CI/CD workflows, environment configurations, Docker setup, and deployment strategies for production and staging environments.

 ---